Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 The Atari ST cannot scroll

-Don't be too eager to assume that's right!!
-This is Recovery, a shooter by New Deal Productions, not something I heard of until recently.
-It takes us on a *Fantastic Voyage* through the lower parts of some poor soul in need of medical assistance.
+Recovery is a shooter by New Deal Productions that takes us on a *Fantastic Voyage* through the lower parts of some poor soul in need of medical assistance.
 I presume we're trying to help him recover from something nasty as we begin at the bottom, working our way up through the liver (I think), and then onto the heart before finally smashing through the old grey matter.
+Yeah, we get to rock through the human body!

-Each body part is a separate stage, and incredibly long, almost to the point where you think it will never end!
-However, they all feel much the same with a vast array of "aliens" to avoid or kill.
-These use a variety of attack patterns but touching any reduces energy levels, so bad pilots ultimately end up losing yet another life.
-Strangely, there is no end-of-level boss.
-A beastly tumour would have been nice to destroy - now there's a sentence I thought I would never say!
+Each body part represents a distinct stage and is incredibly long, almost making you think it will never end.
+Trust me, these levels are lonnnnnng.
+Despite this, they all feel similar, presenting a vast array of "aliens" to avoid or eliminate.
+These employ various attack patterns, but touching them depletes energy levels.
+Consequently, poorly skilled pilots ultimately lose yet another life.
+Interestingly, there’s no end-of-level boss.
+A monstrous tumour would have been a fitting final boss - now that’s a sentence I never thought I’d say!

-The joystick controls are excellent - very swift and responsive without any sluggishness.
-Our main weapon is a laser beam and quite effective too - pressing and holding fire shoots this laser and kills anything in front of you.
-Sadly, there are no other types of upgrades or special weapons so all we have is one laser and nothing more.
+The joystick controls are excellent - swift and responsive without any lag.
+Our main weapon is an effective laser beam - pressing and holding fire shoots this laser and kills anything in front of you.
+It's wicked!!
+Sadly, there are no other types of upgrades or special weapons, so all we have is one laser and nothing more.

-Thankfully, our sleeping patient appears to have popped many pills, which you'll see floating through his body just waiting to be collected.
-These can boost your weapon's rate of fire, energy and shields which are all displayed in the status bar.
-I never figured out what "LIGH" is for - I hit every key but nothing, nada, zip.
-Does anyone know?
+Thankfully, our sleeping patient has popped many pills, which you'll see floating through his body just waiting to be collected.
+These can boost your weapon's rate of fire, energy and shields, which are all displayed in the status bar.
+I never figured out what "LIGH" is for - I tried hitting every key, but nothing, nada, zip.

-A menacing screenshot with the colour.
-It's fast, so shoot and move quick!
+A menacing screenshot with the colour scheme.
+This game is fast, so shoot and move quick!

 Aesthetics?

-Visually, this is a mixed-body bag that isn't quite as healthy as you would hope.
+Visually, this is a mixed-body bag that isn't as healthy as you would hope.
 Don't get me wrong, a scrolling shooter needs to scroll.
 And this game scrolls smoothly with parallax layers.
 Sadly, the backgrounds are sometimes bare-bones.
-Although, there are tons of funky sprites zooming around the screen at impressively speedy rates!
+Although there are tons of sprites zooming around at impressive rates!

-Hitting F4 flips between 50/60Hz which speeds things up even more - if you can handle it?
+Hitting F4 flips between 50/60Hz to speed things up even more - if you can handle it?

-Sonically, this is going to appeal to lovers of chip music.
-To be blunt, it's simply fantastic and foot-tappingly awesome - makes you realise just how cool your ST is.
+Sonically, this is outstanding and foot-tappingly awesome - makes you realise just how cool your Atari ST is.
 However, any insane people might wish to turn it off for the sound effects.
-No problem, just hit F2/F3 but why would you ever wanna do that?
-I know, because you're stupid.
+No problem, just hit F2/F3, but why would you ever wanna do that?
+Wait, I think that I know the answer, it's because you're stupid.

 Okay, you've guessed it - stop reading and enjoy another gorgeous screenshot...